It's the same old song, but with a different meaning since you've been gone.

 In !HERO: The Rock Opera, there's a Dark Reprise Medley.
 Right after "Execute" on the same track, there's the reprise to "Intentions" where Jude is Driven to Suicide for betraying Hero, and then immediately after that there's the reprise to "Hero" and "Lose My Life With You" as the characters singing it realize that Hero is dead.

-Echoes of the Toreador song in a darker tone while Don José kills Carmen.
+Echoes of "The Toreador" are played in a darker tone while Don José kills Carmen.

 A sea shanty is repeatedly heard as a work song, but the tune returns in a threatening, wordless chorus at the end.